Topic categories:

 Thank you Roger, I only ever liked certain areas even as a child.
 I agree, to much concrete even now especially on the ground.

-Local History and Heritage - Nostalgic tour around Coventry
+Memories and Nostalgia - Nostalgic tour around Coventry

 You need to be signed in to respond to this topic